-Created by start-up InnerPlant, the endeavor is initially bringing together 50 farmers who will contribute their knowledge in selecting important features for InnerSoy including germplasm, stress factors, and detection methodology and frequency.
-The product also must be scalable, affordable, and easy to implement.
-For $500/year, InnerCircle’s founding members will also gain early access to the seed technology, which will include product discounts, and industry insights.
+Created by start-up InnerPlant, the endeavor initially brings together 50 farmers to contribute their knowledge in selecting important features for InnerSoy including germplasm, stress factors, and detection methodology and frequency.

-Illinois farmer Steve Pitstick joined InnerCircle because he wants to be a part of a group that is forward looking, discussing solutions to issues farmers see on the horizon.
+Illinois farmer Steve Pitstick joined InnerCircle because he wants to be part of a forward-looking group that discusses solutions to issues farmers see on the horizon.

 “We need to continually evolve in this industry,” Pitstick says.
 “Herbicide resistance will be an accelerating problem in the decade ahead.
-We need to be looking for alternative solutions now.
-I'm not sure InnerPlant has the answer currently but working directly with farmers will help them focus on the needs and challenges facing growers today and in the coming years.”
+We need to look for alternative solutions now.
+I’m not sure InnerPlant has the answer currently, but working directly with farmers will help them focus on the needs and challenges facing growers today and in the coming years.”

-“This technology is the beginning of the next revolution within agriculture, especially as we spend more time talking about sustainability and caring for every acre.
-In theory, we can now care for an individual plant because it is able to tell us exactly what it needs,” Hunnicutt says.
-“If we, as farmers, can better address what the next generation of issues are, and use the next generation of seed technology to address them, everyone wins.”
+“This technology begins the next revolution in ag, especially as we spend more time talking about sustainability and caring for every acre.
+In theory, we can now care for an individual plant because it’s able to tell us exactly what it needs,” Hunnicutt says.
+“If farmers can better address the next generation of issues, and use the next generation of seed technology to address them, everyone wins.”